Bread softeners and bread improvers are both regarded as essential for making soft bread on a large scale.

-The purpose of bread improver is to modify dough characteristics and improve the taste and texture of your bread while bread softener is meant to make your bread soft and light.
+The purpose of a bread improver is to modify dough characteristics and improve the taste and texture of your bread while a bread softener is meant to make your bread soft and light.
 Both are meant to stabilize the bread mixture.

 Why would you need a bread improver or softener?
-Both bread improver and softener are the same and not entirely necessary but do come in handy in creating a softer, full, and smooth-skinned bread.
+Both bread improver and softener are the same and not entirely necessary but do come in handy in creating a softer, fuller, and smooth-skinned bread.

 If you are looking to make a loaf of bread either at home or own a bakery, a bread improver might be something you should know about if you want your baking process to be more manageable.

-Bread improver has been used in bakeries for years and there is quite a lot of research on the use of bread softener hence it’s considered to be the same with bread improver.
+Bread improver has been used in bakeries for years and there is quite a lot of research on the use of bread softener hence it’s considered to be the same as bread improver.
 Understanding this two will help differentiate between them and also help decide which you need.